lalitghimire/photostory/README.md

 # Photostory

-A fullstack application built with MERN stack (MongoDB, Express, React and NodeJS)
+A fullstack application built with MERN stack (MongoDB, Express, React and NodeJS).
+You can check the app live at https://photstry.herokuapp.com/

 -   [Introduction](#introduction)
 -   [Technologies Used](#technologies-used)